 A 3rd offense DUI begins with an arraignment, where bond is set and dates are given for a probable cause conference (PCC) and a probable cause hearing (often called a preliminary examination).
 In addition, you’ll be ordered to not consume any alcohol, and be required to test to make sure you don’t.

-Under Michigan law, when someone is charged with a felony, the parties will first convene for a probable cause conference (sometimes called a “pre-exam” and often designated as a PCC).
+Under Michigan law, when someone is charged with any felony offense, the parties will first get together for a probable cause conference (sometimes called a “pre-exam” and often designated as a PCC).

 Most cases never go to a probable cause hearing (aka preliminary exam).
 In reality, the probable cause conference is much more informal, and involves the prosecutor and the defense lawyer talking about the case with the goal of “working it out.”
 When it happens, it’s most often at a probable cause conference where a plea bargain that reduces a 3rd offense felony down to a 2nd offense misdemeanor is negotiated.

 There can be multiple probable cause conferences, just like there can be multiple pre-trials.
 The only legal sticking point is that if these meetings will go beyond the 21 days within which a person is legally entitled to have his or her probable cause hearing (preliminary exam), he or she must agree to waive the 21 day requirement.

 A lot more than just plea bargaining takes place at these initial PCC meetings; all kinds of legal issues are discussed between the defense lawyer and the prosecutor, including things like sentence bargains, sobriety court, and so on.
 If a case cannot be settled at this stage, it is most usually “waived up” to circuit court.

 As I noted above, a probable cause hearing (preliminary exam) is held in VERY few 3rd offense DUI cases, primarily because they aren’t any kind of mini-trial, but merely a preliminary evaluation of the evidence.